f5devcentral/f5-agility-labs-iam/docs/class1/module1/lab02.rst

     |image062|

 #.
 User1 has successfully authenticated through the policy and now granted access to their resource.

     |image063|

-Lab CleanUp
+Lab Cleanup
 ------------------------

 #.
 From a browser on the jumphost navigate to https://portal.f5lab.local